SillyFreak/typst-alexandria/src/lib.typ

 ///
 /// -> dict
 #let get-bibliography(
-  /// the prefix for which the bibliography should be retrieved, or `auto` if there is only one
+  /// the optional prefix for which the bibliography should be retrieved.
-  /// bibliography.
+  /// It only needs to be specified if more than one prefix was registered.
   /// -> string | auto
   prefix,
 ) = {